 While in Stryker's control range, friendly Faction models gain +5 ARM for one round.

 - Arcane Blast - COST 3, RNG 10, AOE 4, POW 13 - Offensive spell with no special effects.

 - Arcane Bolt - COST 2, RNG 12, POW 11 Offensive spell with zero special effects.

 - Arcane Shield - COST 2, RNG 6, UPKEEP Spell which gives target friendly Faction model/unit +3 ARM.
 Models are not affected while out of formation.

-- Blur - COST 2 RNG 6 Upkeep spell.
-Target friendly Faction model or unit gains +3 DEF against ranged and magic attacks.
+- Target friendly Faction model/unit gains +3 DEF against ranged and magic attacks.